timkleier/fusion-auth/api-keys.md

 `getGatewayBearerToken()` creates a bearer token valid for ten minutes and utilizes our public signing key.
 It's how we will provide secure, general access between the gateway and microservices.

 ## Gateway Router Integration
-For the Product Catalog routes, we'll use `getGatewayBearerToken()` to prepare the bearer token and attach the result as an `authorization` header.
+For the Product Catalog routes, we'll use `getGatewayBearerToken()` to prepare the bearer token and attach the result as a Bearer token in the `authorization` header.

 ```
   router.get('/products', function(req, res, next) {